 It is extremely difficult, if not impossible, to independently verify that a virtual private network does not log user data.

-ALWAYS take this claim with a grain of salt because, as I’ve said before, there’s no such thing as a zero-log VPN.
+ALWAYS take this claim with a grain of salt because, as I’ve said before, there’s no such thing as a zero-log VPN

 You should also ask yourself how the particular company makes its money.

-If it does not charge an annual fee, it’s likely that the provider not only logs user data but also sells it off to third parties.
+If it does not charge an annual fee, it’s likely that the provider not only logs user data but also sells it to third parties.

-Even with paid services, you’ll want to read through their privacy policy page to determine what data they do collect and how they use it.
+Even with paid services, you’ll want to read through their privacy policy page to determine what data they collect and how they use it.

 Pro Tip for Spotting a Fake